Gulshan1357/nexus-game-engine/Nexus/src/Systems/README.md

    - _KeyPressEvent_: Contains playerId, action, player entity.
    - _InputSystem_: The system is subscribed to KeyPressEvent.
 When this event is fired it triggers the necessary action based on the event data.
 7. **RenderDebugSystem**: Supposed to render multiple useful info.
 Currently only renders red rectangles around the box Colliders.
 8. **Animation System**: Animate all the entities whose AnimationComponent's IsActive value is set to true.
+If bIsLooping is set to false, it only play the animation once.
 This value is supposed to be changed by other systems.

-## TODO:

-1. **Animation System**: Currently doesn't have a way to stop animation.
-Can either send an event from movement system once velocity is 0 but leaning towards a something like state system.
-Example for player the states could be Idle, Running, Jumping, Attack etc.
-2. **Animation System**: Optimize Animation System.
-Can possible make some stuff static